The Coventry Watch Museum Project

-Museum is open Tuesdays & Saturdays, 11am to 3pm
+The Museum is open on Tuesdays & Saturdays

-(Special arrangements can be made for organised groups & school parties)
+Special arrangements can be made for organised groups and school parties

 consists of a group of people, many of whom were born and bred in Coventry, who are seeking to inform people about the history of watchmaking which was so important to the industrial development of the city.
 The Project is a company limited by guarantee and a registered charity.